 Do you want a challenge?
 Do you want to be a critical thinker?
 Then Physics is for you.
-People who enjoy Physics at GCSE.
-You should have achieved at least a 'B' grade for Science GCSE and be predicted at least a 'B' grade.
+It is for people who enjoy Physics at GCSE.
+You should have achieved at least a level 7 for Science GCSE and be predicted at least a 'B' grade.